trimou/trimou/README.md

 {{/each}}
 ```

-Trimou also provides some useful helpers which are not registered automatically - see also [Built-in helpers](http://trimou.org/doc/latest.html#helpers).
+Trimou also provides a lot of useful helpers which are not registered automatically - see also [Built-in helpers](http://trimou.org/doc/latest.html#helpers).

 ##### ResourceBundleHelper